John Coryn (1601-16??)

 JOHN CORYN (1601/2 -??) was aged eighteen at the time of the Heralds' Visitation in 1620, a year after his father's death.
 The next year, on 16 January 1621, he married Christobel Jolly, sister of his brother-in-law.

-He signed the Protestation Return, affirming his loyalty to the King and constitution in 1641, first among the citizens of Kenwyn, and he is known to have been a Royalist supporter.
+He signed the Protestation Return, affirming his loyalty to the King and constitution in 1641, first among the citizens of Kenwyn (his surname is recorded as Corin), and he is known to have been a Royalist supporter.
 Because of this he was summoned by the 'Commission for Compounding Imperfect Cases' on a charge of 'delinquency in adhering to the King's forces in the first war'.
 The case was heard on 31 May 1650, and John was fined £78 on 16 July 1650.
 The fines were only exacted from major landowners, and £78 was a large sum(23).
 His name in the Composition Returns is spelt Corwinne(24).
 It seems possible that the house at Treworder was sequestrated at this time, and possibly given to Richard Lobb of Mylor, a Presbyterian who became High Sheriff of Cornwall in 1652.
 However, Richard Lobb's attempts to retain the property after the restoration (by claiming that he had lost the title deeds) failed, and John Coryn returned to live there(25).

 In 1662 the house at Treworder was assessed for the Hearth Tax at '6 blockt up 2', so perhaps he was drawing in his horns, or perhaps it was a result of reorganization following his mother's death in 1648.
 We do not know when John Coryn, jnr., died.